equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

         or ECLIPSE GRDECL format.

-        FORWARD_INIT:True means that the files specified in the INIT_FILES are expected to be created by some FORWARD model, and does not need any embedded %d.
+        FORWARD_INIT:True means that the files specified in the INIT_FILES are expected to be created by a forward model, and does not need any embedded %d.
-	FORWARD_INIT:False means that the files must have been created before running ERT and need and embedded %d.
+	FORWARD_INIT:False means that the files must have been created before running ERT and need an embedded %d.

-	When using FIELD to specify Gaussian Random Fields (GRF) from APS, it is here recommended to use ROFF binary files.
-        NOTE: The APS GUI plugin for RMS  will write the GRF files to the directory  rms/output/aps so the INIT_FILES will refer to that directory.
-Note also that the name of the GRF parameters are the same as the file names (except for the suffix (.roff  or .grdecl)).
-These names must also be used as ID in the FIELD command.

         The input arguments MIN, MAX, INIT_TRANSFORM and OUTPUT_TRANSFORM are all optional.
 MIN and MAX are as for dynamic fields.